aw1875/homeforwarder/README.md

   - `connect_port`: Port of service running on host system
   - `forward_port`: Port of service to forward to forwarded system
   - `protocol`: Protocol of service - TCP(0) or UNIX(1).
 Currently only TCP is supported.
+- `forward_host`: Hostname of the system you want to forward to.
+This is the system that the service will be forwarded to and should be the name that is setup in your SSH config file.

 ## Running